 - Secondary: at that stage, I was doing a lots of refactoring and Eclipse is very efficient for these tasks

 Once our algorithm was designed, I started to optimize performance on a desktop computer (core I7 950).
-For this, I indexed all titles of the english version of wikipedia (4 millions titles) and I optimized the Java code mainly by reducing the number of allocations.
+For this, I indexed all titles of the English version of Wikipedia (4 millions titles).
+I optimized the Java code mainly by reducing the number of allocations.
 All instant suggest queries were then faster than 10ms.

-As we planned from the begining to support iOS and Android, I then ported the Java code to Android.
-I ended up with a few modifications (we needed to support old Android versions which have not a full support of Java SDK).
+As we planned from the begining to support iOS and Android, I needed to optimize for high performance on mobile.
+I then ported the Java code to Android and ended up with a few modifications (we needed to support old Android versions which have not a full support of Java SDK).

 In order to test performance, I created a small “demo” app: CitiesSuggest, a mobile application based on Geonames database to look for a city name.
 I filled the index with all places with a known population.
 In the end, the database contained 270 000 city names.

 As could be expected, the resulting application was quite sluggish on my Galaxy S2.
-Worst queries could take more than one second of CPU.
+The worst queries could take more than one second of CPU.

-I then applied all possible methods described in android documentation and was able to reduce the response time to 700ms for the longuest queries.
+I then applied all possible methods described in the Anroid documentation and was able to reduce the response time to 700ms for the longest queries.
 This is better but still gives end-users an impression of sluggishness!
-Fortunately common queries worked well enough to present our very first demos at LeWeb’12 London.
-I was subsequently able to much improve the user experience by adding asynchronous support.
-At that point, we decided to start implementing of the objective-C version for iOS.
+Fortunately, common queries worked well enough to present our very first demos at LeWeb’12 London.
+I was subsequently able to improve the user experience a lot by adding asynchronous support.
+At that point, we decided to start implementing the objective-C version for iOS.

 This change has dramatically improved performance with instant-search queries between 2ms and 90ms on a iPhone 4S.
 I struggled to find complex enough queries to reach 90ms!
 This resulted in a very nice user experience with a remarkably slick demo

-After this succes, I decided to use the same C++ code on android with Android NDK.
+After this succes, I decided to use the same C++ code on Android with Android NDK.
 With this approach I reduced our maximum query time from 700ms to 80ms on a Galaxy S2.
-But I was really disappointed by the Android display as I did not reached the same interactive experience than with iOS.
+But I was really disappointed by the Android display, as I did not reach the same level of interactive experience that I had with iOS.
 The display of results stays slower on Android, probably because I did not spend enough time to optimize this part.

-In the end, I lost a lot of time with Java and Objective-C trying to optimize code but the real solution was to use C/C++.
-I am fully convinced that this is just not possible to reach the same speed with Objective-C only or Java only.
+In the end, I lost a lot of time with Java and Objective-C trying to optimize code when the real solution was to use C/C++.
+I am fully convinced that it is just not possible to reach the same speed with Objective-C only or Java only.

-And there is also another good property with C++ code: Blackberry supports C++ and there is a lot of chance that Windows Phone 8 SDK will support C++ when released in a few weeks.
-Actually I do not see any other alternative than C/C++ when you are looking for performance on mobile devices, which is our case
+And there is also another good property with C++ code: Blackberry supports C++, and there is large chance that Windows Phone 8 SDK will support C++ when released in a few weeks.
+Actually, I do not see any other alternative than C/C++ when you are looking for performance on mobile devices, which is our case

-I hope this article will avoid you to spend as much time on Java/Objective-C optimizations as I did.
+I hope this article will prevent you from spending as much time on Java/Objective-C optimizations as I did.